bronifty/2024Q3_notes/cdk codes/recipes.md

 This ensures that each time you deploy this stack, it creates a bucket with a unique name, avoiding naming conflicts if you deploy multiple instances of this stack.

 ------

+### HTTP Requests
+- in a file with an http extension type the url and the REST Client (humao) will provide a 'send request' button